opensearch-project/documentation-website/_opensearch/install/docker.md

 - Requests the `opensearchproject/opensearch:latest` image from Docker Hub.
 - Runs the container.

-If you compare this command to the [Sample docker-compose.yml](#sample-docker-composeyml) file you might notice some common settings.
-For example, the port mappings and the image reference.
+If you compare this command to the [Sample docker-compose.yml](#sample-docker-composeyml) file you might notice some common settings such as the port mappings and the image reference.
 The command, however, is only deploying a single container running OpenSearch and will not create a container for OpenSearch Dashboards.
-Furthermore, if you want to use custom TLS certificates, users, roles, or define additional volumes and networks, then this "one-line" command rapidly grows to an impractical size.
+Furthermore, if you want to use custom TLS certificates, users or roles, or define additional volumes and networks, then this "one-line" command rapidly grows to an impractical size.
 That is where the utility of Docker Compose comes into play.

 When you build your OpenSearch cluster with Docker Compose you might find it easier to pass custom configuration files from your host to the container, as opposed to enumerating every individual setting in `docker-compose.yml`.
 Similar to how the example `docker run` command mounted a volume from the host to the container using the `-v` flag, compose files can specify volumes to mount as a sub-option to the corresponding service.
 The following truncated YAML file demonstrates how to mount a file or directory to the container.
 Refer to the official Docker documentation for [volumes](https://docs.docker.com/storage/volumes/) for comprehensive information about volume usage and syntax.